 This form is for bookings only - you can not use it to check availability.
-Here is why Features Association member Reef dropoff Western style toilet Hiking available Good house reef Diving available Good phone signal Sandy Beach Has own speedboat IDR 0 to 350,000 Details
+Here is why Features Reef dropoff Western style toilet English speaking Good house reef Diving available Good phone signal Sandy Beach Has own speedboat IDR 0 to 350,000 Has private bungalows Details

 Nestled in the shelter of a jungled cliff on Kri’s north shore, Mambetron Homestay has eight large private bungalows.
 Six of them are in a row facing the beach, while two are set at 90 degrees to the rest at the western end of the row.
 All bungalows have ocean views, but obviously the view is best from the 6 beachfront ones.
 All bungalows have a covered verandah with table and bench seating and… a hammock!
 Bungalows are set up for couples, but an extra mattress can be provided on request.

 Bedding is a double mattress on the floor with sheets, pillows, bolsters and a mosquito net and all rooms have a small table, power outlets and a room light switch.

 There are two bathroom buildings at Mambetron Homestay.
 They are located behind the row of beachfront bungalows, with one near each end of the row.
 Bathroom facilities are shared by all guests.
 Each bathroom building has two rooms, one of which houses a western style toilet while the other provides dip mandi bathing facilities.

 The three meals a day included in the accommodation price are served in a spacious dining building that also makes the most of the panoramic ocean views across the strait to Gam and Waigeo.
 The dining room is equipped with large tables and bench seating and free drinking water and tea and coffee making facilities are always available there.
 There are also power outlets provided for charging devices.

 A generator provides electricity from sunset until around midnight and Mambetron Homestay receives a good mobile phone signal which will usually support a data connection.